dimforge/ncollide/mesh_generation/primitives.md

 # Primitives

-Besides the `ToTriMesh` and `ToLinestrip` traits, the `procedural` module exports free functions that generates various meshes and line strips, including those accessible by the two former traits.
+Besides the `ToTriMesh` and `ToLinestrip` traits, the `procedural` and `transformation` modules export free functions that generate various meshes and line strips, including those accessible by the two former traits.

 It also exposes functions to compute the convex hull of a set of point using the [QuickHull algorithm](http://en.wikipedia.org/wiki/QuickHull) which has an average $$O(n \log{n})$$ time complexity.
-Because computing the convex hull of 2d and 3d shapes is so common, two functions are always available no matter the number of dimensions you chose to compile **ncollide** for:
+There is currently not a single convex hull algorithm implemented for any dimension, though individual functions exist for the 2D and 3D cases:

 | Function             | Description                                     |
 | --                   | --                                              |